Train and Run MACE on Cloud GPUs

 Next steps

-- Bucket Sync — details on input, output, and checkpoint buckets
+- Bucket Sync — input, output, and checkpoint buckets

-- Spot Instances — more on preemption recovery and checkpointing best practices
+- Spot Instances — preemption recovery and checkpointing best practices

 - CLI Reference — full list of commands and flags